eclipse-archived/ceylon-lang.org/documentation/1.0/ide/index.md

 ## Running the IDE

-You need a clean install of [Eclipse 3.7 Indigo][eclipse] or of [Eclipse 4.2 Juno][juno] running on Java 7.
+You need a clean install of [Eclipse 4.3 Kepler][eclipse] or of [Eclipse 4.2 Juno][juno] running on Java 7.

-- Mac OS users _must_ install Juno and make Java 7 the default virtual machine using the `Java Preferences` application located in `/Applications/Utilities`.
-It is not easy to convince Eclipse Indigo to run under Java 7 on Mac OS.
+- Mac OS users _must_ make Java 7 the default virtual machine using the `Java Preferences` application located in `/Applications/Utilities`.

 _You cannot run Ceylon IDE on Java 6._